16 Simple Ways to Stop Wasting Food and Slice Your Grocery Budget

 With a little upfront investment of time and money, you can acquire the tools necessary to preserve your excess food.
 This can prolong their shelf life and reduce food waste and costs.

 10. Donate Extra Food

-If something makes its way into your kitchen that you know your family won’t eat something, donate it.
+If something makes its way into your kitchen that you know your family won’t eat, donate it.
 Many local pantries and food banks welcome donations, but consider friends or families in your community who might appreciate a little extra food.
 There are restrictions and rules at some charities about what can be donated, so check before making any contributions.

 11. Eat What You Have

-Plan recipes around what’s been sitting around for a while or what needs to get used before it expires.
-Keeping your fridge and pantry clean and organized helps you see exactly what you have and what you should cook before adding more supplies to the mix.
+Plan recipes around what’s been sitting around for a while or what needs to get used before it expires (aka pantry challenge).
+Explore the darkest recesses of your pantry before adding more supplies to the mix.

 12. Mix It Up

 Leftovers you’re tired of eating can be repurposed into new recipes.
-Some fruits and vegetables that are a little too ripe (like avocados, peaches and pears) can be baked or mashed into a casserole.
+Some fruits and vegetables that are a little too ripe (like avocados, peaches and pears) can be baked or mashed into a baked dish.
 Ripe bananas make great banana bread, and soft strawberries can be added to smoothies.

 13. Host a Potluck

 I’m a picky eater, yet I love to cook.
 Sometimes I acquire ingredients for recipes that I don’t end up using again, or I try something and end up not liking it.
 So, I’ve hosted potlucks to use said ingredients.
-Invite friends over, and have leftover lunches for days.
-You’ll help everyone else also clean their cabinets.
+You’ll help everyone else also clean out their cabinets.
 Win-win.

 14. Get an App

 There are a few apps on the market that try to put a dent in the global food waste problem.
 Here are a few to consider:

 - The USDA FoodKeeper app teaches best practices of food and beverage storage to maximize quality and freshness.

 - Too Good to Go makes surplus restaurant food available for pickup before it gets thrown out.

-- Waste No Food helps food-based establishments, from farms to restaurants, to donate excess food to charities and and shelters.
+- Waste No Food helps food-based establishments, like farms and restaurants, donate excess food to charities and shelters.